Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Introduction

 \section{Introduction}

 A longstanding question in solid state physics is, how is the X-ray diffraction spectrum of a solid related to its electronic spectrum?
 For crystalline solids the answer is known since the early days of quantum mechanics: X-rays with wave vectors corresponding to Bragg peaks perturb the electronic motion and create gaps in the electronic spectrum \cite{ashcroft1976solid,reed1978iv}.
 For aperiodic solids this question is more subtle.
-A perturbative expansion of the Liapunov exponent of the transfer matrix dynamical system of one dimensional tight binding models combined with heuristic arguments has let to a conjecture about where gaps in the spectrum can be found depending on the diffraction measure \cite{luck1989cantor}, but we are not aware of any rigorous development of this approach.
+A perturbative expansion of the Liapunov exponent of the transfer matrix dynamical system of one dimensional tight binding models combined with heuristic arguments has led to a conjecture about where gaps in the spectrum can be found depending on the diffraction measure \cite{luck1989cantor}, but we are not aware of any rigorous development of this approach.
 Furthermore, for quasi-crystals and other long range ordered structures approximation methods have been employed to obtain results resembling the periodic case \cite{kaliteevski2000two,gambaudo2014brillouin,dareau2017revealing}.
-We approach this question here from a topological point of view establishing a relation between the two kinds of spectra which depends only on the spatial structure of the solid.
-By this spatial structure we mean the set of positions of the atoms in the solid\footnote{equivalently, tilings could be used to describe the spatial structure} and their type.
-Its topological properties can be described by a $C^*$-algebra $\Aa$ and a dynamical system.
-It is in this framework that we establish a link between the Bragg spectrum of the solid and a topological invariant associated with its electronic spectrum, namely its gap-labelling group.
+We approach the question asked above from a topological point of view establishing a relation between the two kinds of spectra which depends only on the spatial structure of the solid.
+By this spatial structure, which we denote $\pe$, we mean the set of positions of the atoms in the solid\footnote{equivalently, tilings could be used to describe the spatial structure} and their type.
+Its topological properties can be described by a $C^*$-algebra $\Ape$ and a dynamical system associated to $\pe$.
+In this framework we establish in particular a link between the Bragg spectrum of the solid and a topological invariant associated with its electronic spectrum, namely its gap-labelling group.